getsentry/sentry-docs/src/collections/_documentation/guides/tutorials/integrate-backend/index.md

 sidebar_order: 0
 ---

 This step-by-step guide walks you through the flow of setting up and configuring your Sentry account to monitor errors in your `Python` backend application.
-After completing this guide, you should:
+As part of this guide you will:

-- Add basic configurations
+- Add basic configurations to the Sentry SDK
-- Send handled and unhandled issues to Sentry
+- Monitor various types of events and errors to Sentry
-- Implement tracing between your frontend and backend app
+- Implement error tracing between your frontend and backend applications

 > **Note:** We provided the source code for a sample `Django` application to use along with this guide.
 This allows us to streamline the steps required to getting the maximum value out of integrating Sentry into your development workflow.
 >